Arunscape/CMPUT379/assignments/Assignment2/code/readme.md

 wait on the condition variable, and if the task exists, it will run the task and delete it from the queue.

-Now, to address the sleep.
-Without it, the code mostly works, but then my method for exiting the threads when all the tasks are done don't seem to work.
-That is, using the test cases provided by the TA in the forum, I will see that the files are done processing, but then one thread exits, while the rest are stuck waiting on the condition variable workavailable.
-The sleep resolves this issue, but I know it is not reliable, and it is not the best way to do it.
-Also, with no doubt it increases the running time of the code, since CPU cycles are wasted.
-I'm sure without it, my code would work in seconds on the death-incarnate test case instead of about 5 minutes.
-Still, 5 minutes is way less than an hour.
-(That is, 5 minutes for each test case approximately. so, for the death-incarnate, there are 3 invocations of distwc, which in total take 5 + 5 + 5 = about 15 minutes)
+As the code is, the threads do not wait on the condition variable and they instead stay in a busy for loop.
+My attempt at using the condition variable results in one thread exiting, and the others stuck waiting on the condition variable.
+Instead I just check if done is true.

 However, this hack allows me to show that the rest of the code works properly (I hope), that is, the running of the user provided map and reduce functions.
-Commented out is my attempt to use the condition variables and signalling instead of the sleep, but I could not get this working since I'm out of time and also sleep deprived.
+Commented out is my attempt to use the condition variables and signalling instead  but I could not get this working since I'm out of time and also sleep deprived.
 I'm sure there is some trivial thing I'm missing that will be obvious when I look at it later....